 The smart factory has the potential to reinforce labor productivity threefold over the next decade.
-Deloitte reports. digitalization of manufacturing is gaining momentum by incorporating fast-moving technologies such as industrial IoT, big data analytics, cloud environment, M2M communication (machine to machine), artificial intelligence, and machine learning.
+Deloitte reports that the digitalization of manufacturing is gaining momentum by incorporating fast-moving technologies such as industrial IoT, big data analytics, enterprise analytics, cloud environment, M2M communication (machine to machine), artificial intelligence, and machine learning.

 Industry 4.0 may turn out to be challenging for those businesses that lag behind in terms of adapting to new realities impacted by the IIoT acceleration.
-By combining advanced digital technologies, the manufacturing industry is able to converge the digital and physical worlds through the unprecedented value of insights across the supply chain lifecycle.
+By combining advanced digital technologies, the manufacturing industry can converge the digital and physical worlds through the unprecedented value of insights across the supply chain lifecycle.

-Let’s get into detail and shed light on each technology capable of optimizing operations, processes, and assets.
+Let’s get into detail and shed light on a smart factory capable of optimizing operations, processes, and assets.

 It is worth noting that a smart factory can be substituted by the following synonyms: intelligent manufacturing, industrial Internet of Things (more about its underlying concept), Industry 4.0., and digital factory.
 All these word combinations denote full-fledged automated, digitized, and IoT-driven solutions aiming at collecting production data, analyzing it to bring actionable insights, and augmenting human intelligence through machine learning algorithms to ensure flexible, efficient, and streamlined processes at each step of the manufacturing lifecycle.

-To achieve the ultimate goal of a holistic view of the processes, the production activities are backed by IIoT (Industrial Internet of Things).
+To achieve the ultimate goal of a smart factory, the production activities are backed by IIoT (Industrial Internet of Things).
 Let’s move forward and outline the benefits and applications, and how actually your business can be impacted by the IoT, cloud computing, and big data analytics.

 Real-time monitoring and asset management

-To monitor the most valuable assets in real time and efficiently manage the manufacturing processes, industrial businesses can connect them and get a complete view of all the stages throughout the production lifecycle.
-All this is possible by implementing asset tracking systems and smart devices and sensors that are installed into assets in manufacturing production, supply chain, and logistics.
-Being interconnected, manufacturers and managers will get data on a granular level.
-The latter will be transformed into meaningful insights in the centralized system where data sets are not siloed.
-Therefore, the whole production cycle is fully controlled and optimized thanks to automatic reporting, real-time alerts, and enhanced monitoring maintenance.
+In a smart factory, industrial businesses can monitor the most valuable assets in real time and efficiently manage manufacturing processes by connecting them to gain a complete view of all stages throughout the production lifecycle.
+This is achieved through the implementation of asset tracking systems, smart devices, and sensors installed in assets across manufacturing production, supply chain, and logistics.
+By being interconnected, manufacturers and managers can access granular-level data, which is transformed into meaningful insights within a centralized system where data sets are not siloed.
+As a result, the entire production cycle is fully controlled and optimized through automatic reporting, real-time alerts, and enhanced monitoring maintenance.

 With sensor-equipped machinery, the factory has the potential to facilitate the visibility of physical assets throughout the working environment.
 Sensors collect asset-tracking data that is comprehensive and accurate.
 This impacts the enhancement of control, business strategic decisions, and inventory reporting.